 - The premiums are higher than term life insurance.
 Guaranteed universal and term life insurance are similar, except for the term, but GUL premiums are much higher than term life insurance premiums.

 - You’ll need a medical exam.
 All guaranteed universal life insurance policies require a medical exam.
-While the exam itself is fine, it can make it harder for older or less than healthy people to get coverage.
+While the exam is fine, it can make it harder for older or less than healthy people to get coverage.

 What are the Costs?